Wesley Building (Philadelphia)

-The Wesley Building, also known as the Robert Morris Hotel, is a historic office building and hotel located at 1701-09 Arch Street at the corner of N. 17th Street in the Logan Square neighborhood of Philadelphia, Pennsylvania.
-The original 6-story section was built in 1914–15, with an 8-story addition in 1921–22; the cornice of the original building can still be seen above the sixth floor.
+The Wesley Building, also known as the Robert Morris Hotel, is an historic, American office building and hotel located at 1705 Arch Street, at the corner of N. 17th Street in the Logan Square neighborhood of Philadelphia, Pennsylvania.
+The original six-story section was built in 1914 and 1915, with an eight-story addition erected in 1921 and 1922.
+The cornice of the original building can still be seen above the sixth floor.

+The Wesley Building was added to the National Register of Historic Places in 1984.

+History and architectural features

-The building was commissioned by the Board of Home Missions of the United Methodist Church as offices and a hotel for the Methodist Church.
+This building was commissioned by the Board of Home Missions of the United Methodist Church as offices and a hotel for the Methodist Church.
 It was designed by Ballinger & Perot in the Gothic Revival style and features intricate terra cotta detailing.

+It was added to the National Register of Historic Places in 1984.

-Located directly across Arch Street from the 58-story Comcast Center, the tallest building in Pennsylvania, the now century old structure was converted in 2012 to a 111-unit rental apartment building called "The Arch Luxury Apartments".
+Located directly across Arch Street from the fifty-eight-story Comcast Center, the tallest building in Pennsylvania, the now century-old structure was converted in 2012 to a 111-unit rental apartment building called "The Arch Luxury Apartments".

-The Wesley Building was added to the National Register of Historic Places in 1984.